valory-xyz/open-autonomy/docs/get_started.md

 Even though printing "Hello World" on their local console is far from being an exciting functionality, this example shows a number of  nontrivial elements that are key elements in an {{agent_service}}:

 * The service defines a sequence of "atomic," well-defined actions whose execution in the appropriate order achieves the intended functionality.
-* The agents have to interact with each other to execute the overall functionality, and reach a consensus on a number of decisions at certain moments (e.g., who is the agent that prints the message in each period).
+* Agents have to interact with each other to execute the overall functionality, and reach a consensus on a number of decisions at certain moments (e.g., who is the agent that prints the message in each period).
-* The agents are also allowed to execute actions on their own.
+* Agents are also allowed to execute actions on their own.
 In this simple example it just consists of printing a local message.
 * Agents have to use a global store for persistent data (e.g., which was the last agent that printed the message).
+* Finally, the application can progress make progress even if some agent is faulty or malicious (up to a certain threshold of malicious agents).

 Of course, in this toy example we assume that the agent that prints the message will behave honestly.
 When this printing functionality is replaced by other critical operations, like sending a transaction to a blockchain, it is not enough with trusting that the agent will behave honestly, and further security and cryptographic mechanisms will be required.